 The grant is awarded for a maximum period of 12 months.

-An End of Grant report is required 1 month after the end of the funding period.
+An end of grant report is required one month after the end of the funding period.
 For some projects, the charity may require a progress report as well.